nleiva/xrgrpc/README.md

 ### Port range

-While you can select any not-used port on the device, it's recomended to chose one from the 57344-57999 range.
+While you can select any not-used port on the device, it's recommended to choose one from the 57344-57999 range.

 ```
 mrstn-5502-1 emsd: [1058]: %MGBL-EMS-4-EMSD_PORT_RANGE : The configured port 56500 is outside of the range of [57344, 57999].
 It will consume an additional LPTS entry.